shabin5785/docker-learnings/Readme_2.md

 - Now runnign too many commands will build too many layers and hence hte size will increase.
 So we can link commands under one RUN command using the "&&" option so that they all become one command and builds just one layer.

 - docker handles all logging for us. we need to ensure to send our logs to stdout and stderr.
 Our own logging will lead to overhead and complexity.
-We can map the stdout and stderr to different files within container.
+We can map/link the stdout and stderr to different files within container.

+- "EXPOSE" command is user to expose ports out of container.
+By default no ports are opened in the container.
+But this expose does not expose ports in the host, for that we need the --publish option.

+- "CMD" command is hte last command and its required.
+This is hte command that is run every time we lauch our container or run it.
+A docker file needs only one CMD command.
+So if there are multiple the last one wins.

+- use docker image command to build an image from docker file. docker image build -t <name&gt .

+-t is used to tag image wiht name.
+If pbulish to docker hub we need unique image names.
+Else for local we can use any name.
+Lsat is the directory to build from. ( the above command is current directory).

+- WHile building each layer is given an unique hash.
+SO next time we build it and line has not changed, then the cached one is used.